-Inscribed onto the UNESCO world heritage list in 1986 for their unique contribution as “the finest examples of late 13th century and early 14th century military architecture in Europe”, the Castles and Walled Towns of Edward I are astonishingly well preserved.
-Comprising the castles of Beaumaris and Harlech; and the castles and walled towns of Caernarfon and Conwy, they are managed by Cadw, the Welsh Government’s historic environment service.
+Inscribed onto the UNESCO world heritage list in 1986 for their unique contribution as “the finest examples of late 13th century and early 14th century military architecture in Europe”, the Castles and Town Walls of Edward I are astonishingly well preserved.
+Comprising the castles of Beaumaris and Harlech; and the castles and town walls of Caernarfon and Conwy, they are managed by Cadw, the Welsh Government’s historic environment service.

-Work on Conwy Castle and its town walls started in March 1283 and was completed within four and a half years.
+Work on the castle and its town walls started in March 1283 and was completed within four and a half years.
 Stripped of its lead and timbers after the English Civil War, its walls still stand complete.
 It is the quintessential castle, atmospheric and fairytale in appearance.
 A walk along the walls offer fantastic views.

 The castle has interpretation boards to help envisage the most complete surviving set of royal apartments in Wales, as well as a model and exhibition.
 Highlights include the Royal Chapel in the North East Tower, mason’s marks in the Stockhouse Tower, the Great Hall which stands to its full height, and the views from the wall walks.